Astrozxy/TESS_GAIA_XP/README.md

 To run these code, please:
 1. Download the homogenous catalog from zenodo (https://zenodo.org/record/7692681) and put the files at ./params
-2. Collect TESS data and put it into a file (with ra, dec and all info that you feel interested)
+2. Collect TESS data and put it into a file (with ra, dec and all info that you feel interested, please DO NOT comment out the title, e.g. ra, dec, ...)
+3. TODO: compare the matched teff, feh, logg with literature values.
+Heteroscedasticity is expected.
-3. ...
+4. ...